Fluoride in diet

 The best way to get the daily requirement of essential vitamins is to eat a balanced diet that contains a variety of foods from the United States Department of Agriculture (USDA) MyPlate food guide plate.

-Specific recommendations depend on age and gender.
+Specific recommendations depend on age and sex.
 Ask your health care provider which amount is best for you.

 To help make sure infants and children do not get too much fluoride: